Tax

 Peter Guthmann

-Business assets vs. private assets
+Business assets instead of private assets

 The 300-unit threshold